Diversity, Equity, Inclusion, and Belonging (ODEIB) Diversity, Equity, Inclusion, and Belonging (ODEIB)

 There are Alternative Credit packages available to full-time faculty who want to focus on strengthening their culturally responsive practices in the classroom and beyond.
 Every year from 2018-2021, there were Cultural Competency & Global Competency Summer Institutes for full-time and part-time faculty to complete course transformations.
 FCC also offers employees the ability to take the Intercultural Development Inventory (IDI) a personal assessment of your intercultural competence.
 Dr. Molly Carlson at [email protected] is the current IDI administer at FCC.
 After taking the IDI, we can help you action plan how to strengthen your intercultural awareness and skills.

 Are you looking for specific types of professional development in this area?
-Contact the acting Senior Diversity Officer, Dr. Andrea Dardello at [email protected].
+Contact the Office of Diversity, Equity, Inclusion, and Belonging at [email protected].

 Strategic & Technical Support

-In addition to leading College-wide strategic planning, ODEI is available to provide strategic or technical support for individuals, units, departments, clubs, student groups, among others who seek to strengthen their inclusive practices and/or programming.
+In addition to leading College-wide strategic planning, ODEIB is available to provide strategic or technical support for individuals, units, departments, clubs, student groups, among others who seek to strengthen their inclusive practices and/or programming.
 Have questions?
-Contact Dr. Andrea Dardello at [email protected].
+Contact the Office of Diversity, Equity, Inclusion, and Belonging at [email protected].

 Contact Information